maxmylyn-pantheon/workwithme.guide-myguide/index.md

 The joys of remote first work is that I am also very flexible.
 I can start early or later, as needed.

-Occasionally I plan to be physically in the office.

 ## Communication Preferences